JhonEgbret/Geopolis/Nekocious Neko.md

 - The random is settled --> They want their album released officially
 - The IG arrives at Tephades, Tokillius at prow.
 - Negotiation goes south --> Tokillius singlehandedly destroys NEKOUTA
-- The president is taken --> Nekocious arrested and sent to the superprison of Labalda
+- The president is taken --> Nekocious arrested and sent to the superprison of Alamita
 - NEKOUTA is over.
 # END OF EARLY NEKOUTA